ryanmcdermott/clean-code-javascript/README.md

 ```
 **[⬆ back to top](#table-of-contents)**

-### Use ES6 constants when variable values do not change
+### Use ES6 constants when variable will not be reassigned
-In the bad example, the variable can be changed.
+In the bad example, the variable can be reassigned.
-When you declare a constant, the variable should stay
+When you declare a constant, the variable can only be altered.
-the same throughout the program.
+If you want to reassign a variable use `let`.

 **Bad:**
 ```javascript